-In 2014, HPP-Brasil began the Farmers’ Clubs Program in Brazil with five projects located in Cansanção, Quijingue, Monte Santo, Tucano, and Itiúba.
+In 2014, Humana Povo Para Povo em Brasil (HPP-Brazil) began the Farmers’ Clubs Program with five projects located in Cansanção, Quijingue, Monte Santo, Tucano, and Itiúba.
 Farmers’ Clubs mobilizes small-scale farmers to work together to diversify crops, increase crop yields, and implement soil and water conservation methods.
 The Program also organizes farmers into support groups, which are then trained in sustainable farming methods.
 This training results in increased productivity, income, and food security for farmers and their families.

-With the support of Planet Aid and its donors, Humana Povo a Povo em Brasil (HPP-Brazil) launched its first Child Aid project in Cansanção, in the State of Bahia, in 2007.
-From 2007-2013, the Child Aid program built capacity based on the needs of each community, ranging from improving the family economy to providing aid for orphans and vulnerable children.
+With the support of Planet Aid and its donors, HPP Brazil launched its first Child Aid project in Cansanção, in the State of Bahia, in 2007.
+From 2007 to 2013, the Child Aid program built capacity based on the needs of each community, ranging from improving the family economy to providing aid for orphans and vulnerable children.

 The project was relaunched in February 2016 to cover Cansanção, Tucano, and Quijingue.
 It works with poor rural families helping to create a better future for their children.

 Through Child Aid, HPP-Brazil reached 1,500 people in Tucano (the project supported by Planet Aid in 2017) through activities, such as marches, parades, cultural activities, and festivals.
 In addition, more than 1,500 people were reached by various health campaigns.

 New project activities that focused on the environment, education, and capacity building were implemented in 2017.
 Read more about Child Aid.